 Unable to get a certificate from your landlord?

-You may still file a renter rebate claim.
+You may still file a paper renter rebate claim.
 Complete a paper Landlord Certificate, Form LC-142, Landlord Certificate.
-Include your landlord's name, address, and telephone number, attach copies of your cancelled checks or receipts for rent paid, and attach a letter explaining why you could not get a Landlord's Certificate.
+Include your landlord's name, address, and telephone number, and attach copies of your cancelled checks or receipts for rent paid.
+Attach a letter explaining why you could not get a Landlord Certificate.
+Do not sign the form.